upenn-embedded/final-project-s25-the-circuit-breakers/README.md

 *In a few sentences, describe your final project.*

+MicroBeat is an at-home, music production system that enables anyone with a passion to make music to make unique beats.

 ### 2. Motivation

 *What is the problem that you are trying to solve?
 Why is this project interesting?
 What is the intended purpose?*